Justin Bieber Did NOT Pick Boat Party Females Like ‘Cattle,’ No ‘Sexual Favors’

 Roze mused, “So maybe he just found doing all the usual things not as fun as they used to be.”

-As the Inquisitr previously reported, Bieber is longtime member of Hillsong and was even baptized by Lentz in a bathtub at a turning point back in 2014 when he was turning his life around after getting into various legal difficulties.
+As the Inquisitr previously reported, Bieber is a longtime member of Hillsong and was even baptized by Lentz in a bathtub at a turning point back in 2014 when he was turning his life around after getting into various legal difficulties.

 Notably, other female guests who attended the “Love Yourself” singer’s Melbourne boat party backed up Cook’s version of events.

-During a recent interview with with KIIS FM, singer Nyssa Large also denied any kind of impropriety went on during Bieber’s boat party.
+During a recent interview with KIIS FM, singer Nyssa Large also denied any kind of impropriety went on during Bieber’s boat party.

 To reiterate: Bieber did not personally choose any of the female guests who attended his Melbourne boat party.
 Therefore, the Herald Sun’s claims that the pop superstar chose guests like “cattle” or insulted any of them are categorically false.